tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

     For enumerated columns (e.g. tag counts from Next Generation Sequencing), the columns should be subsampled to equalize the sums of the two columns.
-The indices for the experimental and control columns may either requested from the user or supplied by the --exp and
-    \--con command line options.

-- **normdiff** (menu option **z**)

-    A normalized difference is generated between two existing columns.
-    The difference between 'control' and 'experimental' column values is divided by the square root of the sum (an approximation of the standard deviation).
-This is supposed to yield fewer false positives than a simple difference (see Nix et al, BMC Bioinformatics, 2008).
-    For enumerated datasets (e.g. tag counts from Next Generation Sequencing), the datasets should be subsampled to equalize the sums of the two datasets.
-The indices for the experimental and control columns may either requested from the user or supplied by the --exp and
-    \--con command line options.
+The indices for the experimental and control columns may either requested from the user or supplied by the `--exp` and `--con` command line options.

 - **center** (menu option **e**)

     Center normalize the datapoints in a row by subtracting the mean or median of the datapoints.
-The range of columns is requested or provided by the --index option.
+The range of columns is requested or provided by the `--index` option.
 Old values are replaced by new values.
 This is useful for visualizing data as a heat map, for example.

 - **new** (menu option **w**)

     Generate a new column which contains an identical value for each datapoint (row).
-The value may be either requested interactively or supplied using the --target option.
+The value may be either requested interactively or supplied using the `--target` option.
 This function may be useful for assigning a common value to all of the data points before joining the data file with another.